shyamgupta/devnotesio/springboot/SpringData.md

 ## Layers of a Persistence Tier
 The application tier that deals with persistence is often called the persistence tier.
 Spring helps to enforce a modular architecture in which the persistence tier is divided into several core layers that contain the following:
 - **The domain model**: The domain model represents the key entities within an application, defining the manner in which they relate to one another.
 Each entity defines a series of properties, which designates its characteristics, as well as its relationships to other entities.
 Each class within the domain model contains the various properties and associations that correlate to columns and relationships within the database.
 Part of Hibernate’s job is to convert between domain model instances and rows in the database.
-- **The Data Access Object (DAO) layer**: The DAO layer defines the means for CRUD operations on the domain model data.
+- **The Data Access Object (DAO) layer**:  DAO is a design pattern in which a data access object (DAO) is an object that provides an abstract interface to some type of database or other persistence mechanisms.
+The DAO layer defines the means for CRUD operations on the domain model data.
 A DAO helps to abstract away those details specific to a particular database or persistence technology, providing an interface for persistence behavior from the perspective of the domain model, while encapsulating explicit features of the persistence technology.
 The goal of the DAO pattern is to completely abstract the underlying persistence technology and the manner in which it loads, saves, and manipulates the data represented by the domain model.
 For example, if I have a Person domain entity, we might create a PersonDao class to define all the application’s persistence needs related to the Person entity- we would likely have a methods like findById(Long id) for loading a Person entity from the database using its unique identifier.When defining a DAO, it is good practice to first write the interface and it's recommended to create separate DAOs for each persistent entity in your domain model.
 - **The service layer**: The layer that handles the application business logic is called the service layer.
 The service layer typically defines an application’s public-facing API.
 Service layer provides the logic to operate on the data sent to and from the DAO and the client.
 If the DAO layer manages the persistence of data, the service layer, on the other hand, exposes all DAO transactions through its own set of interfaces and implementations.

 ## Entity: Mapping a Database Table to a Java Class